 - Use regular base buttercream as filling.

-Macaron Piping PDF
+Printable Macaron Piping PDF

 As promised, here is my free downloadable and printable Macaron Template PDF!
 This is an excellent tool to help you learn precise macaron piping techniques.
 Remember, hold the piping bag straight up and down to fill the circle!
-I would recommend printing the template on heavy card stock for durability and storing.
+I would recommend printing the template on heavy card stock for durability and storage.

 French Macarons